wp-plugins/html5-jquery-audio-player/readme.txt

 Yep, sure can.
 This plugin is just a WordPress version of HTML5 Music Player by Saleem over at [Codebase Hero](http://www.codebasehero.com/2011/06/html-music-player/)

 = Are there any known bugs? =
-Sorry, any plugin is a work in progress.
-I'm working to fix the known issues below as soon as possible
+Yes sorry, any plugin is a work in progress - I'm working to fix the following known issues as soon as possible
 * Conflict with Jetpack plugin
 * Conflict with WordPress SEO plugin
 * PRO Version - Problem with adding more than one player to the same page/post for some users

 = What features are being added soon? =
 * Other language support